 There remain a number of unanswered questions including whether the hand-waving episodes represent a reflex seizure or compulsive self-induction of seizures.
 We have established an international cohort of patients including families with significant family history and will undertake trio whole genome sequencing which will be analysed using Ingenuity and Alamut software, initially for known disease-causing genes followed by analysis for copy number variants and novel genes using differing inheritance models.
+Putative variants will be validated by Sanger sequencing

 Putative variants will be validated by Sanger sequencing and functional validation of likely disease-causing variants will be undertaken.